rhdtownsend/mesa-summer-school-2019/docs/_sources/minilab-1.rst.txt

    $ ./star inlist_to_zams
    $ ./star inlist_to_tams

-During the runs, there will be a standard set of PGstar windows displaying the progress.
+During the runs a single PGstar window will display various plots in a grid layout.
+We'll be adding to these plots during the MiniLabs and Maxilab.

 To get an idea of what settings we're using for these calculations, take a look inside ``inlist_to_tams_project``, which contains the